Property Tax Due Dates

 The final tax bill will be sent to you once City Council passes the municipal budget for the year, and the provincial government sets the education tax rate, which typically happens in the spring.

-Your final tax bill is mailed in June and includes two more instalment due dates.
+Your final tax bill will be mailed in June with two instalment due dates.

 |Final Tax Bill||Due Date|